Crisis Hub

 Australia's humanitarian assistance

-Australia is responding to the Government of Fiji's request for assistance by providing $4.5 million to support humanitarian relief efforts and help communities return to normal life as soon as possible.
+Australia responded to the Government of Fiji's request for assistance by providing $4.5 million to support humanitarian relief efforts and help communities return to normal life as soon as possible.

 Additionally, HMAS Adelaide was deployed for three weeks to support Government of Fiji efforts to provide immediate assistance to thousands of Fijians, including many from remote islands, whose homes, schools and other local infrastructure were damaged or destroyed by the category 5 cyclone.